 Welcome!
-The Ackland has reopened its doors with timed ticketing and limited capacity.
-Click here for tickets and all the information you’ll need for your visit.
+The Ackland has reopened its doors with limited capacity.
+Click here for all the information you’ll need for your visit.
 Admission to the Ackland is always free.

 The Ackland Art Museum is located at 101 S. Columbia Street, near the corner of West Franklin and South Columbia streets, in downtown Chapel Hill.

 On Columbia Street, we are between Top of the Hill and the Carolina Inn, and a short walk from each.

 The Museum is adjacent to the Hanes Art Center on the UNC-Chapel Hill campus.

 Convenient parking is available at several nearby municipal and private parking decks, as well as over 430 metered spaces within a 10-minute walk of the Ackland Art Museum.
 Parking validation is available for Ackland members at the Benefactor level and above.

 Weeknight parking in the Ackland’s Porthole Alley lot now requires a $1 permit.
 Click here for more information from UNC about obtaining a weeknight parking permit.

 Evening parking Friday through Sunday does not require a permit.